How to set up your own Debian Linux Mirror

-Looking to build your own Debian Linux Mirror?
+Looking to Setup a Local Debian Linux Mirror or host your own Repository?
 Use your local hard drive or a network drive and share your mirror over a network or even on the internet.
-Having your our own Debian/Ubuntu Linux Mirror enables you to drastically speed up the process of installing packages or complete netbuilds on your single or networked Linux PC (s).
+Having your our own Debian/Ubuntu Linux Mirror enables you to drastically speed up the process of installing packages or complete netbuilds on one or more networked Linux PC (s).

-Using the following tutorial, the same method can be used for building a Ubuntu Mirror if desired.
+The following method can also be edited and used for building a Ubuntu Mirror if desired.
+Simply replace the Debian sources with Ubuntu to make the change.

-Note: This process was tested using both Debian Etch and Lenny.
-If step 2 fails to find and install the apt-mirror package, you may need to add the following line to your /etc/apt/sources.list
+Note: If step 2 fails to find and install the apt-mirror package, you may need to add the following line to your /etc/apt/sources.list

 deb http://apt-mirror.sourceforge.net/ apt-mirror/

-## The default configuration options (uncomment and change to override)
+## The following are default configuration options (uncomment the singular # to change)

 # set base_path /var/spool/apt-mirror